codacy/docs/docs/release-notes/self-hosted/self-hosted-v1.5.0.md

 -   Added support for Gosec, the Golang Security Checker, as a [client-side tool](../../related-tools/local-analysis/client-side-tools.md).
 -   It's now possible to add repositories to Codacy programmatically with the new API v3 endpoint [addRepository](https://app.codacy.com/api/api-docs#addrepository).
 (CY-1877)
 -   Streamlined the configuration of Git providers and improved the onboarding flow that guides the user while performing the initial Codacy setup.
 (CY-468)
--   Added support for GitLab Enterprise synced organizations.
+-   Added support for GitLab Enterprise organizations.
 (CY-68)

 ## Bug fixes